Jabesh, Gilead, Israel, 876 BC

 They sauntered into the bakery.

-Elijah stood back as Nathan hoisted Omar onto the counter and wiggled his tiny toes.
+Elijah stood back as Nathan hoisted Omar onto the berm beside a tray of bread and wiggled his tiny toes.
 “This little sheep went to market…”

 Customers gawked and grinned while the young man and the baby giggled and chattered.